mariakax3/CarRental/README.md

 ## Project tree
 1. `CarRental.cpp` - main file, logic of forming the window, draws whole menu, manages the main menu options
 2. `Car.cpp` - an abstract superclass for each type of car, contains general fields and pure virtual functions
-3. `PassengerCar.cpp`, `Truck.cpp`, `Bus.cpp` - sublasses of a Car class, each of them contains field specific for its type and definitions of functions from superclass
+3. `PassengerCar.cpp`, `Truck.cpp`, `Bus.cpp` - subclasses of a Car class, each of them contains fields specific for its type and definitions of functions from superclass
 4. `Fleet.cpp` - class stores vector of a whole fleet, allows to read and save data to .txt file so that entered data are not lost after exiting the application
 ## Class diagram
 ![MKRent UML Diagram](https://github.com/mariakax3/CarRentalSystem/blob/main/CarRental.jpg?raw=true)
 ## How the app could look
 Due to limited time presented project is a simple console app allowing for basic operations.
-Its functionalities could be developed by introducing version for an admin - authorised by login and password - and for a client.
+Its functionalities could be developed by introducing administrator version - authorised by login and password - and client version.
 The client's contact information could be stored along with the rented car informations which could be enhanced by registration number.
+Apart from that, application could have GUI, but it was not the premise of this project.